rhetr/surplus/README.md

     * delete recently used with delete key (confirmation dialogue)
     * open current dir in default browser
 * sample tagging/smart sample searching
-* filePath improvements
+* filePath improvements (probably gonna have to implement a custom widget for this)
+    * shortcut to expand dropdown menu
     * tab completion
     * breadcrumbs-style clickable interaction (like nautilus)
-    * don't retain bad paths

 ###ui/interaction
 * touch interaction